ComputationalPhysiology/simcardems/joss/paper.md

 # Acknowledgements
 This project received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101016496 (SimCardioTest).

-We also wish to than Dr. Hermenegild Arevalo, Dr. Samuel T. Wall and Dr. Joakim Sundnes for scientific discussions and insightful comments and suggestions.
+We also wish to thank Dr. Hermenegild Arevalo, Dr. Samuel T. Wall and Dr. Joakim Sundnes for scientific discussions and insightful comments and suggestions.

 # References